Joel Kaplan: Clerkship, entries into politics

-George W. Bush administration (2001–2009)

 From 2001 to 2003 he was special assistant to the president for policy within the White House Chief of Staff’s office.
 Then he served as deputy director of the Office of Management And Budget, serving under Joshua Bolten.
 While at the OMB, in 2006, Kaplan said the administration would cut the deficit by half by 2009.

-In April 2006 he returned to the White House as the White House Deputy Chief of Staff for policy, taking over policy planning duties from Karl Rove as part of a staff shake-up by White House Chief of Staff Josh Bolten.
+In April 2006, he returned to the White House as the White House Deputy Chief of Staff for policy, taking over policy planning duties from Karl Rove as part of a staff shake-up by White House Chief of Staff Josh Bolten.
 Blake Gottesman was the other Deputy Chief of Staff and focused on operations.
 He was responsible for the development and implementation of the Administration’s policy agenda.
 While in the Bush administration, Kaplan was seen as very close to Bolten.

-Private sector
+Meta (Facebook)

 Prior to joining Facebook, Kaplan was the executive vice president for public policy and external affairs for Energy Future Holdings (EFH), where he oversaw company-wide public affairs and led EFH’s efforts to "publicly demonstrate and communicate its role in the energy industry".